melisaBeysumengu/ispark/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+##Usage

+* Clone the project in your repository.
+* Open it with Android Studio.
+* Enable dart plugin for the project.
+* Type `pub get` to get the dependencies.
+* Create a device from the AVD Manager.
+* Select the device you created from Flutter Device Selection.
+* Run the project.

 <!-- USAGE EXAMPLES -->
 ## License